-Mr. Henkin's Management Company").
+Mr. Henkin has served as the Company's CEO since January 1, 2018, through a company he owns (in this section: "Mr. Henkin's Management Company").
 Prior thereto, from September 1, 2010 to December 31, 2017, Mr. Henkin, through a company owned by him, had served as the CEO of Supergas (having previously served as Deputy CEO of Supergas for approx. eight months).
-For further details about the Company's management agreement with Mr. Henkin's Management Company, which took effect on August 11, 2019, see Note 33C3 to the Financial Statements.
-According to the Company's Compensation Policy (the "Compensation Policy"), Mr. Henkin will be entitled to an annual bonus, as follows:
+For further details about the Company's management agreement with Mr. Henkin's Management Company, which took effect on August 11, 2019, see Note 32C3 to the financial statements.
+According to the Company's Compensation Policy1 (the "Compensation Policy"), Mr. Henkin will be entitled to an annual bonus, as follows:

-A discretionary annual bonus, in a sum up to 3 times the monthly cost of employment, according to the recommendation of the Chairwoman of the Board and as approved by the compensation committee and the board of directors, according to criteria to be determined in advance for each year ("Discretionary Bonus").
+A discretionary annual bonus, in a sum up to 3 times the monthly cost of employment, according to the recommendation of the Chairwoman of the Board and as approved by the compensation committee and the board of directors, according to criteria to be determined in advance for each year (the "Discretionary Bonus").

-In addition, Mr. Henkin shall be entitled to an annual bonus that will be based on accomplishment of the FFO target and/or the NOI target, as specified in Note 33C(3) to the Financial Statements ("Measurable Bonus").
+In addition, Mr. Henkin shall be entitled to an annual bonus that will be based on accomplishment of the FFO target and/or the NOI target, as specified in Note 32C(3) to the financial statements (the "Measurable Bonus").

-In accordance with the aforesaid, on March 19, 2023, the compensation committee examined, and on March 21, 2023, the Company's board examined, the CEO's contribution (having received the recommendation of the Chairwoman of the Board), and it was resolved that, based on such contribution and the Company's results in 2022, Mr. Henkin will be awarded a Discretionary Bonus in the sum of three (3) times the monthly management fees, i.e., a total of NIS 1,074 thousand.
+In accordance with the aforesaid, on 18 March 2024, the compensation committee examined, and on 20 March 2024, the Company's board examined, the CEO's contribution (having received the recommendation of the Chairwoman of the Board), and it was resolved that, based on such contribution and the Company's results in 2023, Mr. Henkin will be awarded a Discretionary Bonus in the sum of three (3) times the monthly management fees, i.e., a total of NIS 1,167 thousand.

-In addition, for the purpose of the Measurable Bonus, the FFO target and the NOI target, as approved by the compensation committee and the Board of Directors for 2022 were NIS 1,303 thousand and NIS 1,815 thousand, respectively, based on the Company's work plan as approved by the Company's Board in January 2022.
+In addition, for the purpose of the Measurable Bonus, the FFO target and the NOI target, as approved by the compensation committee and the Board of Directors for 2023 were NIS 1,397 thousand and NIS 2,067 thousand, respectively, based on the Company's work plan as approved by the Company's Board in January 2023.

-The Company's FFO and NOI in 2022 were NIS 1,373 million and NIS 1,953 million, respectively.
+The Company's FFO and NOI in 2023 were NIS 1,477 million2 and NIS 2,113 million, respectively.

-Thus, for accomplishing the 2022 FFO target, the Company's CEO is entitled to a bonus in the sum of twice the monthly cost of his employment, i.e., NIS 716 thousand, and for accomplishing the 2022 NOI target, the Company's CEO is entitled to a bonus in the sum of four (4) times his monthly employment cost, i.e., approx. NIS 1,431 thousand.
+Thus, for accomplishing the 2023 FFO target, the Company's CEO is entitled to a bonus in the sum of twice the monthly cost of his employment, i.e., NIS 778 thousand, and for accomplishing the 2023 NOI target, the Company's CEO is entitled to a bonus in the sum of four (4) times his monthly employment cost, i.e., approx. NIS 1,556 thousand.